MarikenvdVelden/politics-pnc/src/analysis/analysis.md

   (H1b)](#h1-individuals-with-a-higher-pnc-are-more-likely-to-exhibit-greater-tolerance-for-ambiguity-h1a-demonstrate-a-higher-need-for-cognition-h1b)
   - [DV = PNC](#dv--pnc)
-- [H2: Individuals with a lower PNC are more likely to have a more right-wing political orientation (H2a) and will vote for conservative political parties (H2b).](#h2-individuals-with-a-lower-pnc-are-more-likely-to-have-a-more-right-wing-political-orientation-h2a-and-will-vote-for-conservative-political-parties-h2b)
+- [H2: Individuals with a lower PNC are more likely to have a more conservative political orientation (H2a) and will vote for conservative political parties (H2b).](#h2-individuals-with-a-lower-pnc-are-more-likely-to-have-a-more-conservative-political-orientation-h2a-and-will-vote-for-conservative-political-parties-h2b)

 ## Correlation Matrix all variables